 Start out by filling up your marketing calendar with recurring events.
 Here are a few content ideas for post types you can plan ahead:

-• Sales.
-Black Friday, Cyber Monday, Giving Tuesday you name it – add them to your calendar to keep them on your radar.
+- Sales.
+Black Friday, Cyber Monday, Giving Tuesday you name it – add them to your social media content planner to keep them on your radar.

 Now that you know what to post, you need to consider when to post.